content-manager-sdk/Community/README.md

-# Welcome to the HPECM-Community repo!
+# Welcome to the Content Manager Community repo!
 ## Welcome
 To start with this site is mostly about sample code for the .Net SDK.
 It may become more than this depending on interest and time.